Brooks fires in 19 points, six 3s as No. 18 Heels roll to victory

 The offense spread the wealth.
 Eleven Tar Heels played, and the fast-paced offense that UNC established was supported by 19 points off turnovers and good ball movement.
 The Tar Heels recorded a season-high 22 assists (previous high was 21 against South Dakota State and Kansas State).

-“We practice this transition, getting out and communicating with each other,” Brooks said.
+“We practice this transition, getting out and communicating with each other,” said Brooks, who scored the most 3-pointers by a Tar Heel in two seasons.
 “We practice this a lot.
 Five-on-0 in practice, just getting up and down the court in transition, getting to our secondaries.”

 UNC left its starting lineup in for over half of the first quarter.
 The Tar Heels were pushing the pace in transition, going to senior forward Nyla Harris in the post, but the score was tied at 10 with about five minutes left in the first.